open-telemetry/opentelemetry.io/content/en/blog/2024/otel-cicd-sig/index.md

 Want to learn more?
 Want to get involved in shaping CI/CD Observability?

 We invite developers and practitioners to participate in the discussions, contribute ideas, and help shape the future of CI/CD observability and the OpenTelemetry semantic conventions.
-Discussion takes place in the CNCF slack workspace under the #cicd-o11y channel, and you can chime in on GitHub and join the CICD SIG weekly calls every Thursday at 0600 PT.
+Discussion takes place in the CNCF Slack workspace under the #cicd-o11y channel, and you can chime in on GitHub and join the CICD SIG weekly calls every Thursday at 0600 PT.